agentams/Snakes-Game/README.md

 # Snake-Game
-This is a traditional Snakes game built using Python.
+This is a traditional Snake game built using Python.

 ## Installation